filewatcher/filewatcher/README.md

 Credits
 -------
+This project would not be where it is today without the generous help provided by people reporting issues and these contributors:

-Support for absolute and globbed paths by Franco Leonardo Bulgarelli: https://github.com/flbulgarelli
+ * Support for absolute and globbed paths by Franco Leonardo Bulgarelli: https://github.com/flbulgarelli

-Command line globbing by Kristoffer Roupé https://github.com/kitofr
+ * Command line globbing by Kristoffer Roupé https://github.com/kitofr

-This game was initially inspired by Tom Lieber's blogg posting: http://alltom.com/pages/detecting-file-changes-with-ruby
+This gem was initially inspired by Tom Lieber's blogg posting: http://alltom.com/pages/detecting-file-changes-with-ruby

 Note on Patches/Pull Requests
 -----------------------------